 Spinal Cord Stimulation

-DBS for treatment-resistant depression has been studied in multiple targets (subcallosal cingulate, ventral capsule/ventral striatum); recent personalized closed-loop work (Scangos et al., Nature Medicine 2021) showed dramatic single-patient results.
+DBS for treatment-resistant depression has been studied in multiple targets including subcallosal cingulate (SCC, Mayberg), ventral capsule/ventral striatum (VC/VS), medial forebrain bundle, and lateral habenula.
+Multi-centre RCTs have produced mixed results; personalised closed-loop work (Scangos et al., Nature Medicine 2021) demonstrated dramatic sustained response in a single patient using individualised stimulation biomarkers.

-Focused ultrasound (Insightec) offers incisionless thermal ablation as an alternative for essential tremor and is in trials for OCD and depression.
+Focused ultrasound (Insightec Exablate) offers incisionless thermal ablation for essential tremor (FDA, 2016) and Parkinsonian tremor, with active trials in OCD and treatment-resistant depression.

 Sensory Restoration

-Auditory brainstem implants serve patients ineligible for cochlear implants; vestibular implants are in early trials for chronic dizziness.
+Auditory brainstem implants serve patients ineligible for cochlear implants (e.g., bilateral cochlear-nerve absence).
+Vestibular implants are in early human trials for chronic bilateral vestibular hypofunction (Johns Hopkins, MED-EL).

 Frequently asked